 The Department of Commerce is a cabinet agency operating under the governor and is subject to state laws and regulations.
-The Division however is not subject to the State Procurement Code or Appropriation Act.
+The Division, however, is not subject to the State Procurement Code or Appropriation Act.
 Also, the Division is not subject to State Human Resource Regulations.
 The Secretary of the Department of Commerce is responsible for oversight of the Division.
 The Division has powers of a body corporate including:

-- 1. To sue or be sued, and make contracts. - 2.
-To acquire by purchase or donation and to own, rent, lease, mortgage and dispose of real or personal property. - To operate, acquire, construct, maintain and control the tracks and equipment of the Division and be governed by rules and regulations of the Interstate Commerce Commission and its successor, the Surface Transportation Board. - 4.
+- 1. To sue or be sued and make contracts. - 2.
+To acquire by purchase or donation and to own, rent, lease, mortgage and dispose of real or personal property. - 3.
+To operate, acquire, construct, maintain and control the tracks and equipment of the Division and be governed by rules and regulations of the Interstate Commerce Commission and its successor, the Surface Transportation Board. - 4.
 To employ and dismiss the employees of the Division and to fix and to pay the compensation thereof. - 5.
 To issue revenue bonds and other obligations, subject to approval by the State Fiscal Accountability Authority (SFAA), to defray the cost of acquisition of other railroads.

-The individual subdivisions of the South Carolina Department of Commerce - Division of Public Railways d/b/a Palmetto Railways are funds of the State of South Carolina established by various sections of the Code of Laws of South Carolina.
-The accompanying financial statements present the financial position, results of operations, and the cash flows solely of the South Carolina Department of Commerce - Division of Public Railways d/b/a Palmetto Railways and do not include any other funds of the State of South Carolina.
+The individual subdivisions of the Division are funds of the State of South Carolina established by various sections of the Code of Laws of South Carolina.
+The accompanying financial statements present the financial position, results of operations, and the cash flows solely of the Division and do not include any other funds of the State of South Carolina.

-The South Carolina Department of Commerce - Division of Public Railways d/b/a Palmetto Railways consists of four separate operating subdivisions: 1) the Charleston Subdivision (CHS) and the North Charleston Subdivision (NCS), 2) the Charity Church Subdivision (CCS), 3) the Salkehatchie Subdivision (SALKS) and 4) the Economic Development Project Fund.
+The Division consists of four separate operating subdivisions: 1) the Charleston Subdivision (CHS) and the North Charleston Subdivision (NCS), 2) the Charity Church Subdivision (CCS), 3) the Salkehatchie Subdivision (SALKS) and 4) the Economic Development Project Fund.
 The functions of each of the subdivisions are outlined as follows:

 - a.
-The Charleston Subdivision and the North Charleston Subdivision (CHS-NCS) have the responsibility of operations of the railroad yards at Charleston Harbor, Cosgrove Yard and the former Navy Base.
+The Charleston Subdivision and the North Charleston Subdivision (CHS-NCS) have the responsibility of operations of the railroad yards at Charleston Harbor, North Charleston terminal, Cosgrove Yard and the former Navy Base.
 Switching activity between privately owned railroad lines, industry tracks and seagoing vessels is the primary operation and revenue source. - b.
 Operation and maintenance of the railroad line constructed in Berkeley County, South Carolina is the primary responsibility of the Charity Church Subdivision (CCS).
-The railroad was constructed with financing by BP Amoco Chemicals Corporation, its major customer.
+The railroad was constructed with financing by INEOS Aromatics (formerly BP Amoco Chemicals Corporation), its major customer.
 This came after requests from the Division and the State of South Carolina to service the east side of the Cooper River north of Charleston, South Carolina were denied by the common carrier railroads operating in South Carolina.
+In addition, CCS owns track serving the Nucor facility in Huger, SC that is leased to another carrier.